Things to Do at Via Etnea

 Things to Do Nearby

-One of Europe's largest monasteries, now part of the University of Catania with guided tours available
+One of Europe's largest monastic complexes, now part of the university.
+The guided tours reveal fascinating insights into monastic life and Baroque architecture.